Alappuzha Bypass

-The bypass is under Thuravoor Thekku - Paravur stretch of National highway widening project.
-As a part of six laning of national highway 66, a two lane elevated bridge parallel to the existing elevated bridge is under construction.
+The bypass is under the Thuravoor Thekku - Paravur stretch of the national highway widening project.
+As a part of six laning NH 66, a two lane elevated bridge parallel to the existing elevated bridge is under construction.

 History

-The necessities and proposals for a bypass at Alappuzha dates back to the early 1980s.
-NH 66 is one of the longest national highways in India stretching from Panvel to Kanyakumari and criss-crosses through Alappuzha city centre.
-The highway gets more and more narrower as it enters the urban area, and together with the criss-cross transformation, creates no less than a bustle inside the city centre.
+The necessity for a bypass at Alappuzha dates back to the 1970s.
+NH 66 is one of the longest national highways in India stretching from Panvel to Kanyakumari and criss-crossing through the Alappuzha city centre.
+The highway gets narrower as it enters the urban area, and together with the criss-crossing, a lot of traffic is created.
 Since then it had been a long time plea to reroute the national highway around the downtown.

+The land for the Alappuzha bypass was acquired by the revenue department in 1980, and the width of the bypass was decided to be 45 meters wide.
+In 2008, the project became a part of the National Highways Authority of India's (NHAI) project to convert NH 66 into a 4 lane road from Cherthala to Oachira.
+In 2010, it was announced that the bypass would be its own special project.
+On April 10th, 2015, Nitin Gadkari inaugurated the construction on the bypass, and work on it began.